Would-be assassins who poisoned ex-spy will likely escape justice

 Novichok poisoning survivor: 'I was in complete shock'Jul.24.201803:43

-Duncan Allan, a former official with the British Foreign Office who worked in British embassies in Moscow and Kiev, agreed there was little hope of catching the perpetrators.
+Duncan Allan, a former official with the British Foreign Office who worked in British embassies in Moscow and Kiev, agreed there was little hope of catching the culprits.

 "Above all, there's a legal process that needs to be carried out here," said Allan, who's now an associate fellow at London's Chatham House think tank.
 "There's a criminal investigation that was underway and that's now reached its conclusion."